Con Murphy (Valley Rovers hurler): Colleges

 Murphy first found success on the hurling field during his studies at the North Monastery in Cork.
-By 1940 he had joined the college's senior hurling team and won a Dr Harty Cup medal that year following a defeat of Limerick CBS.
+In 1940 he joined the college's senior hurling team and won a Dr Harty Cup medal that year following a defeat of Limerick CBS.
 It was the first of three successive Munster medals for Murphy.

 Club

 Murphy was still a junior when he joined Valley Rovers, playing both hurling and gaelic football.
-In 1937, the Rovers won 4–3 to 2–0 over Carrigaline (hurling)and a 1–1 to 0–2 win over Kinsale (gaelic football) yielding Murphy junior divisional hurling and football medals in both sports.
+In 1937, the Rovers won 4–3 to 2–0 over Carrigaline (hurling) and a 1–1 to 0–2 win over Kinsale (gaelic football) yielding Murphy junior divisional hurling and football medals in both sports.

 Four years later in 1941 Murphy won a second divisional junior hurling medal as Valley Rovers defeated Tracton by 5–7 to 5–3, followed up by a second divisional junior football medal in 1943 when Rovers beat Tracton.

 In 1945, Murphy played on the Carrigdhoun divisional team that reached the final of the senior hurling championship, who were beaten by Glen Rovers 4–10 to 5–3.

-The twilight of Murphy's career brought further success at divisional level.
+The highlight of Murphy's career brought further success at divisional level.
 He won a third divisional junior hurling medal in 1949.
-He also added two more divisional junior football medals to his collection in 1947 and 1951.
+He also gained two more divisional junior football medals in 1947 and 1951.

 Inter-county

 Murphy joined the Cork senior hurling team at a time of great success for the club.
 He made his senior championship debut in 1942 and collected his first Munster medal as Tipperary were downed by 4–15 to 4–1.
 The All-Ireland final was a replay of the previous year with Dublin providing the opposition once again.
 The game was a close affair with just a point separating the sides at the three-quarter stage.
 In the end Cork won by 2–14 to 3–4 and Murphy collected an All-Ireland medal.

 A 2–13 to 3–8 defeat of Waterford in 1943 gave Murphy a second Munster medal.
 He later lined out in a second All-Ireland decider with Antrim becoming the first Ulster side to qualify for a final.
 A final score of 5–16 to 0–4 gave Cork their second-ever hat-trick of All-Ireland titles while it also gave Murphy a second All-Ireland medal.

 In 1944 Cork were attempting to capture a fourth All-Ireland title in-a-row.
 No team in the history of the hurling championship had won more than three consecutive titles.
-The year got off to a good start for the team when Cork defeated Limerick by 4–6 to 3–6 after a replay, to give Murphy a third Munster medal.
+The year started well for the team when Cork defeated Limerick by 4–6 to 3–6 after a replay, awarding Murphy a third Munster medal.
 For the third time in four years Cork faced Dublin in an All-Ireland decider.
 Joe Kelly was the hero of the day and he contributed greatly to Cork's 2–13 to 1–2 victory.
 It was a third successive All-Ireland medal for Murphy.